Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

 Our methods now diverge from those of~\cite{gutsha}; we do not further normalize to suppose $a_m = a_0 = 1$ so as to avoid breaking symmetry.
-This is not essential to our results, but it will make it easy to construct a normal form of $f$ over an at worst quadratic extension of $k$, as we shall see Proposition~\ref{prop:f0}.
+This will make it easy to transform $f$ to a normal form over an at worst quadratic extension of the base field $k$, as we shall see Proposition~\ref{prop:f0}.